xjtxjt/cithub-generation/README.md

 ### Project Organisation

 1. `bin`: this directory contains the executable binaries of covering array generation tools.
-2. `example`: the python script to call the service
+2. `test`: the examplary python scripts to call the service